-I had to hike a bit to find Meghan Shogan’s “Real Estate,” one of the 12 outdoor art interventions that art part of “Left in Leaves,” a project organized by the Northern-Southern Gallery.
+I had to hike a bit to find Meghan Shogan’s “Real Estate,” one of the 12 outdoor art interventions of “Left in Leaves,” a project organized by the Northern-Southern Gallery.

 Blunn Creek Nature Preserve has a rugged trail through scruffy, untamed woods.
 It’s less a developed park than a spot of wilderness in the city, accessed at an unmarked trailhead that’s at the dead end of residential street.

 Shogan, who collaborated with Danny Hernandez, made a charming hand-drawn map to find her project.
 It came with an email from Northern-Southern.